mejk/computer-stuff/README.md

 # Random computer stuff

 - Random notes on various computer issues, installation etc.
-- USE AT YOUR OWN RISK!
 - The installations described on the pages have been tested but mileage may vary.

+- **USE AT YOUR OWN RISK!** *If you end up wiping out your data or bricking your computer, you have been warned.*

 ----------------------